GUANACASTE: CRUCIBLE OF CULTURES

 Perhaps Guanacaste’s greatest appeal today lies in its string of dazzling beaches, collectively known as the Gold Coast.
 Virtually every larger town along its coast is a major tourism draw, notably Playas del Coco, Flamingo, Tamarindo, Nosara and Sámara.
 Popular activities at sea include surfing, fishing, scuba diving, snorkeling and sunset cruises.

 Playa Conchal is sometimes called the most beautiful beach in Costa Rica, with white sand made of crushed seashells in a beautiful, swimmable bay.
-It’s within an hour of the international airport in Liberia, as well as the vibrant beach towns of Tamarindo and Playas del Coco.
+It’s within an hour of the international airport in Liberia, and it’s close to the vibrant beach towns of Tamarindo and Playas del Coco.
 If we had it all to do over again, we couldn’t have chosen a better location for Reserva Conchal.

 Take a drive along the picturesque, paved roads of this coast sometime and become acquainted with all that Costa Rica has to offer.
 If you’re a surfer or a sea-turtle enthusiast, look no further than Playa Grande and Las Baulas Marine National Park.
 Among Guanacaste’s inland attractions are Rincón de la Vieja — an active volcano with hot springs, geysers, fumaroles and bubbling mud pots — and Barra Honda, a series of caves where spelunking tours are offered.
 Also, Costa Rica is one of the top ten birding spots in the world and Guanacaste offers many birdwatching options, featuring almost 800 avian species.